stevenrombauts/genes-component/README.md

 ### Fasta filter

-You can use the [FASTA](https://en.wikipedia.org/wiki/FASTA_format) filter to validate and sanitize nucleotide sequences or peptide sequences.
+You can use the [FASTA](https://en.wikipedia.org/wiki/FASTA_format) filter to validate and sanitize strings representings nucleotide sequences or peptide sequences.

 Example: